TeamGloomy/TeamGloomy.github.io/pages/mydoc/ender_3_conversion.md

 Thats it.
 Set up your favourite slicing software, remembering to set relative extrusion, firmware retraction and reprap or reprapfirmware as the type of gcode to output.
-Some slicers support automatica uploading (prusa slicer has it built in, cura has a plugin).
+Some slicers support automatic uploading (prusa slicer has it built in, cura has a plugin).